ShunyiChen/playbook-hacks/README.md

 PLAYBOOK HACKS is a automation platform that makes your applications and system easiter to do Data Collection(CPU,Memory,HC reports,etc) or Health Check from remote servers.
-Avoid writing scripts or custom code to update your applications, And then all this is now left to be implemented by the yaml file - PLAYBOOK file.
+Avoid writing scripts or custom code to update your applications, And then all this is now left to be implemented by the yaml file, to write the PLAYBOOK.

 Health Check Example
 =======
-Customize a playbook:
+Customize a playbook and named it healthcheck-example.yaml:
 <pre>
 <code>
-- name: example
+- name: An example of Health Check for remote server
   hosts: all
   gather_facts: no
   become: yes